Biography – Kirsty (KJ) Hamilton

 She trained as an actress at the New Zealand Drama School and went on to play Grace in Costa Botes feature Saving Grace for which she was nominated Best Actress at the New Zealand Television and Film Awards.

 She worked for a number of years in theater playing roles such as Juliet in Romeo and Juliet, Valerie in Connor McPherson's - The Weir, Mrs Cheavely in An Ideal Husband, Joan in Is (Patrick Graham) and Rosalind in As You Like it directed by actress/acting coach Miranda Harcourt.

-She graduated with an MA in creative writing from the Institute of Modern Letters at Victoria University in Wellington in 2012 and earned an Honors Degree in Screen Production from The University of Auckland under the tutelage of Jake Mahaffy (Free In Deed) and Shuchi Kothari (Firaaq).
+Kirsty graduated with an MA in creative writing from the Institute of Modern Letters at Victoria University in Wellington in 2012, earned an Honors Degree in Screen Production from The University of Auckland and holds a secondary teaching degree in Drama and English.

-Cold is Kirsty's third short film which she wrote, produced and directed and it premiered at the Sandy Dennis Film Festival (US) in 2019.
+Cold is Kirsty's third short film which she wrote, produced and directed premiered at the Sandy Dennis Film Festival (US) in 2019.

 Kirsty was chosen by the Directors Guild of New Zealand in 2016 as a participant in the DEGNZ Inaugural Female Film Incubator to help equip up and coming female directors into their first features and was chosen by the New Zealand Film Commission to be take part of their Accelerator program for the Melbourne International Film Festival.